U.S. Visa Requirements for Mexican Citizens

 • a signed statement confirming accuracy and completeness

-Without these elements, documents may be delayed or rejected during review by the United States Citizenship and Immigration Services.
+Without these elements, documents may be delayed or rejected during USCIS review.

 Common reasons U.S. visas are refused